nexmo-community/nexmo-rails-devise-2fa-demo/README.md

 adding a `before_filter` two our basic login and verifying a user's identity using their phone number.

+The differences between these two branches can be seen [here](../../compare/basic-login...two-factor) and in our in-dept tutorial.

 ### Usage

 * Clone this repository